Skip to main content

 How to use:

-1. Add Debug nodes at key decision points in your flow
+Add Debug nodes adjacent to key decision points in your flow (not in the direct flow path)

 Best practices:

-* Place Debug nodes before If Statement nodes to see what's being compared
+Place Debug nodes adjacent to If Statement nodes to see what's being compared — do not place them inline between the preceding node and the If Statement

-* Place Debug nodes after Variable nodes to verify data was read correctly
+Place Debug nodes adjacent to Variable nodes to verify data was read correctly

 Output: Debug nodes write to the call log: